 In order to realize an immediate exchange of all exchangeable Ca during infiltration of the targeted 60.000 m3, it is required to pre-flush with more than 200 m3 of CaCl2 (35%) each year.
-With a current cost-price of around 2 kE/m3 of CaCl2, the costs will be unacceptable, even if only the lower half of the aquifer is treated with the required volume of CaCl2.
+With a current cost-price of around 2 k \in /m3 of CaCl2, the costs will be unacceptable, even if only the lower half of the aquifer is treated with the required volume of CaCl2.

-It is relevant to study if a significant part of the mobilization of clay and the exchange of the abundant Fe (and Mn) around the ASR well can be sufficiently reduced by injecting a relatively small volume of $CaCl_2$ before the freshwater is injected.
-The additional costs to dose around 3 m3 of 33% $CaCl_2$ (around 15 L per m3) are 2 kE for the installation, while yearly operational costs are 7 kE to supply the $CaCl_2$.
-The cost price will then be raised with around 0.07 euro per m3 of produced water.
+It is relevant to study if a significant part of the mobilization of clay and the exchange of the abundant Fe (and Mn) around the ASR well can be sufficiently reduced by injecting a relatively small volume of CaCl2 before the freshwater is injected.
+The additional costs to dose around 3 m3 of industrial 33% CaCl2 (around 15 L per m3) are 2 k€ for the installation, while yearly operational costs are 7 k€ to supply the CaCl2.
+The cost price will then be raised with around 0.10 euro/ m3 of produced water.
+If a less pure CaCl2 concentrate can be dosed, the yearly costs for this dosage decrease to 1 k€/yr, and the cost price will then be around 0.02 €/ m3.